raspberrypilearning/microbit-balloon-pop/en/step_1.md

 * 1 x 9V battery
 * 1 x Battery snap
 * 2 x Crocodile clips
+* Some electrical tape
+* Some string and sticky tape or Blu Tack

 For each balloon:
 * 3 x Pin-to-pin jumper lead